rossb34/MastersFinal/index.md

 ## Simplex Algorithm
 * Monte Carlo Portfolio Optimization in a Parallel Environment (MC-POPE) method by William T. Shaw.
-* Shaw recommends this as the best method to evenly sample a simplex or a subject of it.

 $$
 w_i = \frac{\log U_i}{\sum_{j=1}^N U_j}